meshtastic/js/README.md

 To build:
 ```
 npm run build
+npm run generate-docs
 ```

 ## Development

 Roadmap for version 1.0:
-- Support for serial usb connections
+- Support for HTTP and serial usb connections
 - More granular error management
 - ES6 Module Support (the library is designed as an ES6 module, but protobuf.js needed for protocol buffers is not... yet?)